-As for how startups and entrepreneurs might implement the process, it’s important to bring the team together and explain the overall objective in mind.
-At this point, individual goals can be set and these should always abide by the SMART process mentioned previously.
+As for how startups and entrepreneurs might implement the process, it’s important to bring the team together and explain the overall objective.
+At this point, individuals from different departments can set their goals and ensure that these always abide by the SMART goals.

 According to Drucker, this system is all about principles and focusing on one item at a time.
-Moreover, it’s important to identify patterns and ensure that action is taken to ensure that problems do not happen again.
-In other words, you will likely encounter problems but reoccurring problems is a management flaw that needs to be eradicated right away.
+Moreover, it’s important to identify patterns.
+It’s also important to ensure that you take action so problems do not happen again.
+In other words, you will likely encounter problems.
+Even so, recurring problems are a management flaw that needs to be eradicated right away.

-Takeaway – ‘Management by objectives’ can create structure for a startup founder or entrepreneur and shared goals is a powerful way to make progress and alleviate problems in the future.
+Takeaway – ‘Management by objectives’ can create a structure for a startup founder or entrepreneur.
+Shared goals are a powerful way to make progress and alleviate problems in the future.

 5. Encourage Employees to Collaborate

 Most companies have a tendency to pit employees against one another whereas Drucker insists that startups should always try to foster a collaborative environment.
-For this reason, it’s important to urge employees to share ideas or guidance and seek assistance from another member whenever needed.
+For this reason, it’s important to urge employees to share ideas and seek assistance from other team members whenever needed.

-In fact, you should notice that every aspect of Drucker’s theory seems to revolve around this need for collaboration.
-For example, he also said that the most important part of communication is ‘hearing what isn’t said’ and collaboration is the only way to get beyond this obstacle.
+Every aspect of Drucker’s theory seems to revolve around this need for collaboration.
+For example, he also said that the most important part of communication is ‘hearing what isn’t said.’
+Collaboration is the only way to get beyond this obstacle.

-Either way, collaborations lead to better relationships, increased motivation and improved ideas, while the opportunity to work closely with colleagues is certain to foster a team-orientated environment.
+Either way, collaborations lead to better relationships, increased motivation and better ideas.
+The opportunity to work closely with colleagues is also sure to foster a team-orientated environment.

 Takeaway – Foster collaboration and avoid pitting employees against each other.

 It’s true, Peter Drucker was a leader in thought and incredibly accurate in terms of what does and does not work in modern management.
-It’s also true that most management related theory from that time is now outdated but the above rules are certainly still relevant for the startups and entrepreneurs of today.
+It’s also true that most management-related theory from that time is now outdated.
+Be that as it may, the above rules are certainly still relevant for the startups and entrepreneurs of today.